Break the Con Down: Southeast Game Exchange

 Now let’s talk a look at a convention I attended last year, Southeast Game Exchange.

 Southeast Game Exchange is currently scheduled for July 9th-10th of 2022 in Greenville, South Carolina.
 This year is going to be held at the Greenville convention center.
-Last year, the event was held on July 10th and 11th.
+Previously, due to growth of the event, the convention moved to its current home.

 What to do?